JesseSteele/CloudAccounts/README.md

 Installation instructions:

-1. Copy the folder "verbcloudaccounts" to your wordpress plugins directory. (usually /wp-content/plugins/)
+1. Copy the folder "cloudaccounts" to your wordpress plugins directory. (usually /wp-content/plugins/)

-2. Then enable the plugin "verb.ink Cloud Accounts" from the plugins page in the admin dashboard.
+2. Then enable the plugin "Cloud Accounts" from the plugins page in the admin dashboard.
 It can be network-enabled or enabled per site.

 3. There are no options.